 For the next volume in the Pantheon series, I will focus on an alien race that lives on the gas giant that orbits the star Arcturus.
 They acquire the Tree of Life from the Garden of Eden, which causes them to become immortal, as well as transform their entire world into a lush paradise in eternal bloom.

 New religion of Immortals

 Not only did the Tree of life turn the sentient species Arcturians (of the planet in the Arcturus system) into immortals, it also abolished individuality.
 A Christ-like figure was responsible for implanting the seed of the tree of life, and gave up his life, only to be resurrected.
-However, this did not turn him into the son of god, the messiah, for the tree of life actually turned the entire race into a Christ-like symbol. ↓ Read the rest of this entry…
+However, this did not turn him into the son of god, the messiah, for the tree of life actually turned the entire race into a Christ-like symbol.
+Continue reading Religion of Immortals (Pantheon speculative fragments)

 This semester I’m taking a graduate course in the philosophy of religion.
 I already took one as an undergraduate, but under a different professor who was a proficient expert on Hegel.
-This time, the current professor seems far more culturally informed and global, which leads to an entirely different angle to assess religion philosophically. ↓ Read the rest of this entry…
+This time, the current professor seems far more culturally informed and global, which leads to an entirely different angle to assess religion philosophically.
+Continue reading The failure of philosophy of religion

 (a classic from my heydays on IIDB, 6 years ago)